We celebrate our different backgrounds and situations along with our shared values.

 Katie's early years in public accounting were at Deloitte, and she has since held senior finance roles at a number of technology ventures.
 Katie has also worked as a Backcountry Wilderness Ranger in Mount Rainier National Park and continues to pursue her love for the outdoors by helping manage the nonprofit she co-founded, Canopy Cat Rescue.

 Candace is all about the content.
-She’s had diversified career experience and strengths in internal communications, editing/proofreading, short and long form content creation, project management, social media, blogging, and newsletter creation.
+She has diversified career experience and strengths in internal communications, editing/proofreading, short and long form content creation, project management, social media, blogging, and newsletter creation.
 In her spare time, Candace just happens to be a Karaoke Queen.

 Curriculum Writer and Guide